KILTprotocol/docs/docs/develop/02_chain/02_pallets/01_did.md

 * After that the actual call gets dispatched with a special `DidOrigin`
     * This allows the executer of the actual call to get the DID and the account of the submitter

-## Update a Full DID
+## Update a DID

-There is a set of extrinsics available to update a full DID.
+There is a set of extrinsics available to update a DID.
 These are:

 * `set_authentication_key`